jpakkane/lmsmap/README.md

 I have no interest in that so therefore submissions from third parties are not accepted.
 Sorry.
 Feel free to fork the code on your own, though.

+# API stability

+There is none.

+Under **no** circumstances should you expose this in your public headers.

 # Contact

 jpakkane at gmail dot com